OSDeploy/GitBook/osbuilder/offline-servicing.md

 The image below shows what the mounted Install.wim looks like after reapplying the CU, so yes, this is required

 ![](/assets/2018-07-17_12-08-03.png)

 ---

+### Export the WIMs

+Exporting the WIMs will reduce the size of the WIMs.
+If you do not, your Boot.wim may exceed the size of your Boot Partition

+---